 Your audience is as big as the platform’s user base.

-Make your game cross-platform compatible to have access to an even larger user base.
+If your game is cross-platform compatible, you have access to an even larger user base.

 The royalties received will provide a much larger income than initial sales.